 If safety and security are your priorities, look into luggage lines that specialize in anti-theft features.
 Some manufacturers build slash-proof wire mesh into the fabric of their luggage, or offer a removable mesh to be sold separately and laid over the top of your bags.

 Most zips can be easily popped open with a ballpoint pen, or similar sharp object.
 To avoid this, you can look for specially designed zips that prevent people going through your things uninvited.

-You can also keep an eye out for zips which are designed to be easily padlocked together, for your peace of mind.
+You can also keep an eye out for zips that are designed to be easily padlocked together, for your peace of mind.

 Your Purpose for Traveling

 Keep in mind the kind of trips you will be taking.
 Don’t let pretty designs and bright colors get in the way of making a practical purchase.